NeuralNetworkVerification/Marabou/ArtifactReadme.txt

                                   maraboupy/DnCParallelSolver.py
                                   maraboupy/NumTasksDecider.py]

-The divide-and-conquer(DnC) strategy is implemented as a wrapper around the Marabou core.
-The main class of the DnC mode is DnC.py.
+The divide-and-conquer (DnC) strategy is implemented as a wrapper around the Marabou Engine.
+The main class implementing DnC mode is DnC.py.

-When tasked with a query, the DnC mode repeatedly breaks it down  into simpler sub-queries, which are solved independently.
+When used, the DnC core repeatedly breaks down the input query into a set of simpler sub-queries, which are solved independently.
 Concretely, The DnC mode first tries to solve the original query with a short timeout T (e.g., 5 seconds).
-If the query is not solved, the DnC solver breaks the query down into N sub-queries and tries to solve each of those sub-queries with a higher timeout m * T, where m is larger than 1.
-If a timeout occured again for certain sub-query \phi, the DnC solver will further break it down further with a even higher timeout m * m * T.
+If the query times out, the DnC solver breaks it down into N sub-queries and tries to solve each of those sub-queries with a higher timeout m * T, where m is a configurable parameter that is greater than 1.
+If a timeout occurs again a sub-query, the DnC solver further breaks it down into sub-queries and attempts to solve each of them with yet a higher timeout, and so on.

-The process keeps going, until all "leaf"-sub-queries are proven UNSAT, or any sub-query is proven SAT, at which point the satisfiability of the original query can be deduced.
+Solving in DnC can thus be regarded as solving a tree of queries: the input query is stored at the root, and is equivalent to the disjunction of queries stored in the leaves of the tree.
+Marabou tries to solve each of these leaf-queries, and whenever one of these times out it ceases to be a leaf and another set of nodes is added as its children.
+The process keeps going until all the sub-queries stored in leaf nodes are proven UNSAT by the Engine, or until one of the sub-queries proven SAT --- at which point the original query is determined SAT and the process halts.

+Breaking a query into sub-queries is performed by bisecting the value range of one of the input neurons; e.g., a query with an input input neuron x that has range 0 <= x <= 10 might be broken down into two subqueries, where one of them has the constraint 0 <= x <= 5 and the other has 5 <= x <= 10.

+NumTasksdecider.py implements several heuristics for deciding which interval to bisect.
+The default heuristic randomly samples points along each input dimension, and computes the sum of differences in activation patterns of pairs of adjancement points.
+An activation pattern for a given input point is a bit-vector where each bit represents whether a neuron in the network is active or not.
+Intuitively, this heuristic computes the influence of an input interval on the activation functions of the network, and bisect the interval with the highest influence.
+The motivation is that in the resulting sub-queries, Marabou's deduction engines may deduce that many activation functions are fixed in one of their linear phases.

-The algorithm described above can be found in the DnCParallelSolver.py, which implements a version of the algorithm that supports parallel execution.
+The algorithm described above is implemented DnCParallelSolver.py, in a way that also supports parallel execution.
 DnCSolver.py contains the DnCSolver class that calls the methods in DnCParallelSolver.py.

-The sub-queries are created by bisecting the interval of one of the input neuron.
-NumTasksdecider.py contains different heuristics to decide which interval to bisect.
-The default heuristic involves randomly sampling points along each input dimension and compute the sum of the differences of the activation patterns between adjacent points.
-An activation pattern of an input and a neural network is a bit-vector where each bit represents whether a neuron in the network is active or not given the input.
-Intuitively, the heuristic above computes the influence of an input interval on the activation function of the network, and bisect the interval with the highest influence.

 Additional pieces of the code: